 Upon completion of the spin-off, pursuant to the Employee Matters Agreement outstanding performance-vesting Wyndham Worldwide Corporation equity awards will fully time vest, without pro-ration, and performance vest based on actual performance determined as of the spin-off and will be settled in both Wyndham Worldwide common stock and our common stock; and holders of outstanding time-vesting Wyndham Worldwide Corporation equity awards will retain such Wyndham Worldwide Corporation equity awards and receive an equal number of time-vesting equity awards with respect to our common stock.
 Unvested time-vesting awards with respect to our common stock held by directors, officers and employees of Wyndham Worldwide will vest upon completion of the spin-off, generally subject to the relevant individual's continued employment with Wyndham Worldwide through completion of the spin-off.
-Unvested time-vesting awards with respect to our common stock held by our Directors, officers and employees will generally vest upon the earliest to occur of (i) the six-month anniversary of the completion of the spin-off, subject to the relevant individual's continued employment with us through such six-month anniversary date, (ii) our termination of the relevant individual's employment without "cause," or (iii) the date on which such equity award would have vested in accordance with the terms of the existing award agreement, subject to the relevant individual's continued employment with us through the applicable vesting date.
+Unvested time-vesting awards with respect to our common stock held by our Directors, officers and employment with Wyndham Worldwide through completion of the spin-off, subject to the relevant individual's continued employment with us through such six-month anniversary date, (ii) our termination of the relevant individual's continued employment with us through the applicable vesting award agreement, subject to the relevant individual's continued employment with us through the applicable vesting date.
 We expect that up to 1.4 million shares of Wyndham Hotels common stock will be issued pursuant to equity awards vesting in connection with the spin-off.